GJQu/GJQu.github.io/_posts/2024-04-14-data-cleaning.md

 ![earning plot](/assets/images/earningoutput.png)

 ## The Second Iteration
-After the first series of data cleaning, one-hot encoding and wrangling, I had a more realistic expectation of exploratory data analysis.
-In the span of two weekends, I felt defeated to not be able to come up with anything useful that would illustrate my theoretical intuition yet.
+After the first series of data cleaning, one-hot encoding and wrangling, I had a more realistic expectation of exploratory data analysis - it takes an enormous amount of focus and dedication wrangling and cleaning data.
+In the span of two weekends, I sometimes felt defeated to not be able to come up with anything useful that would illustrate my theoretical intuitions.

 This is when a stroke of luck brought me to the office of my Data Science Economics Instructor, we agreed to meet and discuss my approach.
 His specialty is labor economics and health economics using predictive modeling.
-Another idea instantly formed in my mind, what if I can incorporate in some health data to find the underlying causal factors that affect labor market participants.
+After our meeting, an idea instantly formed in my mind, what if I can incorporate in some health data to find the underlying causal factors that affect labor market participants, which would eventually open up a broader set of event studies along with marriage and gender dynamics.

-There are many plausible questions, how does health outcome affect people's labor market decisions?
-Is there a underlying dynamic between heterogenous demographics in regard to health?
+There are many plausible questions, for example, how does health outcome affect people's labor market decisions?
+Is there an underlying dynamic between heterogenous demographics in regard to health?
 These are simply spoilers for my next iteration, which I will talk about in my next blog post.
 Below are a few plots that illustrates distribution of health status change and labor status change, using the following encoding:
 - Employed (1): 296,237 instances.
 - Unemployed (2): 25,886 instances.
 - Inactive (3): 207,761 instances.